Tunneling, the Quillen metric and analytic torsion for high powers of a holomorphic line bundle: Further remarks on tunneling and outlook

-Fix a number $\epsilon\in]0,1/2[.$ For a given positive integer $k$ we say that an eigenvalue $\nu_{k}$ of the $\bar{\partial}-$Laplacian $\Delta_{\bar{\partial}}$ associated to $kL$ is {}``small'' if $\nu_{k}\leq k^{1-\epsilon}.$ By Prop \ref{pro:strong morse} the number of {}``small'' eigenvalues is of the order $O(k^{n}).$ Hence, as explained above the {}``small'' eigenvalues which are not {}``exponentially small'' make no contribution to the large $k$ limit of the sum \ref{eq:sum of log einvalues for q}.
-But it is tempting to ask whether \emph{all }{}``small'' eigenvalues are actually {}``exponentially small''?
+Fix a number $\epsilon\in]0,1/2[.$ For a given positive integer $k$ we say that an eigenvalue $\nu_{k}$ of the $\bar{\partial}-$Laplacian $\Delta_{\bar{\partial}}$ associated to $kL$ is ``small'' if $\nu_{k}\leq k^{1-\epsilon}.$ By Proposition \ref{pro:strong morse} the number of ``small'' eigenvalues is of the order $O(k^{n}).$ Hence, as explained above the ``small'' eigenvalues which are not ``exponentially small'' make no contribution to the large $k$ limit of the sum \ref{eq:sum of log einvalues for q}.
+But it is tempting to ask whether \emph{all }``small'' eigenvalues are actually ``exponentially small''?
 As recalled in section \ref{sub:Comparison-with-the} this is indeed the case in the setting of the Witten Laplacian under the assumption that $\phi$ be a Morse function.
 However in the present setting there are no non-degeneracy assumptions on the weight $\phi$ of the metric and hence it seems unlikely that the answer to the question above is yes, in general.
-Still when $q=0$ the number of {}``small'' and {}``exponentially'' small eigenlvalues are the same to the leading order: \begin{prop} Given any $\delta>0$ there is a constant $C_{\delta}$ such that the number $N_{\delta,k}$ of eigenvalues in $[0,e^{-C_{\delta}K}]$ of the $\bar{\partial}-$Laplacian $\Delta_{\bar{\partial}}$ acting on smooth sections of $kL$ satisfies for $k$ sufficently large, where $N_{k}$ is the number of {}``small'' eigenvalues. \end{prop} \begin{proof} Given $\delta>0$ take $K_{\delta}$ a compact subset of the open set $X(0):=\{dd^{c}\phi>0\}$ such that By Fatou's lemma it will be enough to prove that for any given $x\in K_{\delta}.$ As shown in \cite{berm0} (Prop 5.3) it is enough to, given a point $x\in K_{\delta},$ find a smooth section $\alpha_{k}$ of $kL$ such that for $\delta_{k}=e^{-2C_{\delta}k}.$ To this end we simply take $\alpha_{k}=\chi s$ where $\chi$ is a smooth cut-off function which is equal to $1$ close to $x$ and $s$ is local holomorphic frame for $L$ on a neighbourhood $x$ such that the corresponding local weight $\phi(z)$ is given by $\phi(z)=\sum_{i=1}^{n}\mu_{i}|z_{i}|^{2}+O(|z|^{3})$ (where $\mu_{i}>0$ since $dd^{c}\phi>0$ at $x).$ Then $(i)$ above follows from computing a Gaussian integral.
-Moreover, By the compactness of $K_{\delta}$ the constant $C_{\delta}$ can be taken to be independent of $x.$ This finishes the proof of the lower bound on $N_{\delta,k}$ and the upper bound is a special case of Prop \ref{pro:strong morse}. \end{proof} It would be interesting to know if the analoge for $q>0$ of the previous proposition is also valid?
-If one replaces $e^{-kC_{\delta}}$ with a sequence $\delta_{k}$ of the form $\delta_{k}=O(k^{-\infty}),$ i.e. $\delta_{k}\leq C_{m}k^{-m}$ for any $m>0$ then this is indeed case.
-This follows from taking $\alpha_{k}$ in the previous proof to be the given by $\Pi_{k}(x,\cdot)$ where $\Pi_{k}(x,y)$ is the local projector for $(0,q)-$forms constructed in \cite{b-sj}, defining a local Fourier integral operator with a complex phase (in fact, only the phase function constructed in \cite{b-sj} is needed together with the leading term in the symbol expansion).
+Still when $q=0$ the number of ``small'' and ``exponentially'' small eigenvalues are the same to the leading order according to the following proposition (that should be compared with Theorem 3.14 in \cite{d1} concerning eigenvalues of the order $k\lambda$ for $\lambda$ fixed): \begin{prop} Given any $\delta>0$ there is a constant $C_{\delta}$ such that the number $N_{\delta,k}$ of eigenvalues in $[0,e^{-C_{\delta}K}]$ of the $\bar{\partial}-$Laplacian $\Delta_{\bar{\partial}}$ acting on smooth sections of $kL$ satisfies